manoj-kumar-android/manoj-kumar-android/README.md

 ## 🚀 Who Am I?

-I’m an Android Engineer with 3.5+ years of experience building real-world mobile applications used in production environments.
+I’m an Android Engineer who enjoys turning complex requirements into clean, maintainable Android applications.

 <i>"Architecture is what remains when the code evolves."</i>